 Tri-Tip can also be called Santa Maria Steak or triangle steak.
 The best way to cook a tri-tip cut is on a wood- fired Santa Maria-style grill, charcoal grill, or gas grill.
 It's a lean cut of meat and is often smoked with oak for incredible flavor.

-Ingredients for Grilled Tri- Tip:
+Ingredients for Grilled Tri- Tip

-- Tri- Tip Roast
+- Tri- Tip Roast or Tri-Tip Steak

 - Olive Oil

-How to Grill Tri- Tip:
+How to Grill Tri- Tip

 - Remove from packaging, pat dry with paper towels.